 Capturing these additional company characteristics will offer new insight into the digital health industry.
 Though we look forward to hearing how users (you!) would like to leverage this new information, we’re especially excited about two brand new capabilities:

 1. Quickly perform market scans of particular deals and companies.
-Our team—and subscribers to our proprietary database—will be able to quickly identify companies based on a cross-section of tracked characteristics.
+Our team—and Rock Health partners—will be able to quickly identify companies based on a cross-section of tracked characteristics.
 For instance:

 - What is the landscape of diabetes companies selling to self-insured employers?
 (We could also run this analysis for all other tracked clinical indications!)